Marc Dann: Controversies

 Dann had been questioned by some for supporting Capri Cafaro's successful bid to fill Dann's unexpired term in the state Senate.
 Cafaro, heiress to part of the Cafaro shopping-mall empire, had never won election to office.
 In addition, Cafaro's father, J. J. Cafaro, had pleaded guilty in 2001 to bribing then-Congressman Jim Traficant to push legislation that would benefit his aviation-equipment company.
 Capri, then in her early 20s, was president of the aviation company but was not charged with any wrongdoing.
 In a related trial, Capri testified she had never conspired with Traficant.

 As of October 18, 2006, the Cafaro family had contributed $30,500 to Dann's campaign for attorney general, in addition to the $26,000 they had donated to his state Senate campaigns.
 Of that money, $10,000 came from J. J. Cafaro.

 Dann defended his recommendation of Capri Cafaro by saying he believed she was the only qualified candidate to replace him.

 Dann faced criticism from the Mansfield News Journal and others for telling (Warren, Ohio) Tribune Chronicle reporter Steve Oravecz to "go ... fuck yourself" at a fundraiser for Democratic presidential candidate Barack Obama.
-Dann was upset about an article Oravecz had written entitled "Locals with ties to Dann get jobs".
-The article described how two people with ties to Dann's election campaign, including a woman who he raised as a daughter, were given state jobs.
-The incident was caught on tape.

 According to the Associated Press, the Attorney General's office missed a legal deadline to join an appeal of a Medicaid-related court decision the state government opposes.
 The deadline for filing the documents was Dann's inauguration day.
 The failure to join the appeal does not prevent the state from filing briefs in the case.